comfortablejohn/react-coding-challenge/README.md

 Since we are only using static assets, I mocked a call to a fetch interface to retrieve the feed `json` data.

+There is a simulated .5s loading time for data to exemplify the loading states.

+I made a decision to request data only after navigating to the category.
+In comparison to loading the entire feed on the home screen, this would reduce the payload size in a more realistic scenario.

+## Caching
+I also implemented/simulated some basic caching for category data, i.e. when a category is fetched, the items are stored against that category in memory.
+You can see this in effect by navigating e.g. Home -> Series -> Home -> Movies -> Home -> Series.
+The second visit for Series will have no delay due to fetching the data.

 # Images
 ## Lazy Loading
 In order to improve performance on pages with many images (i.e. Series, or Movies),